-TCRs WG processes are based especially on Article 12 "Coordination of works" of the European Regulation No 913/2010 giving the responsibility for TCRs coordination and publication to RFC Management Board:
+TCRs WG processes are based especially on Article 12 'Coordination of works' of the Regulation giving the responsibility for TCRs coordination and publication to the MB:

-"The management board shall coordinate and ensure the publication in one place, in an appropriate manner and timeframe, of their schedule for carrying out all the works on the infrastructure and its equipment that would restrict available capacity on the freight corridor."
+'The management board shall coordinate and ensure the publication in one place, in an appropriate manner and timeframe, of their schedule for carrying out all the works on the infrastructure and its equipment that would restrict available capacity on the freight corridor.'

-Taking in account this article RNE developed Guidelines for Coordination / Publication of Temporary Capacity Restriction (version 3.0) which is the main legal basis for TCRs WG activities.
+Taking in account this article RNE developed Guidelines for Coordination / Publication of Temporary Capacity Restriction (version 3.0) in accordance with the national implementations of Annex VII of Directive 2012/34/EU, which is the main legal basis for TCRs WG activities.
 TCRs WG members fully respect these Guidelines and follow them for securing proper environment for coordination of TCRs.